mania7539/articles/_posts/2017-11-06-working-with-git-branch.md

     # Switched to branch 'master'
 ```

-* You can create branch on different checkout node
+* You can create a new branch on different checkout node

 ```bash
 $ git log